 You can now upload your plain text file to the Google Disavow Links Tool.
 Do this by navigating to the tool, and selecting your website in the drop-down menu:

 Then click on Disavow Links, and upload your .txt file.
 It may take several weeks for the process to start making a difference in your site’s SEO.

 Note that you’ll still see the links you’ve disavowed when you do another backlinks audit, since they haven’t actually been removed.
 However, they won’t be used by Google to rank your site.

 Improve the Digital Experience With WP Engine

 Optimizing your site is no small task, but the payoff can be very rewarding.
 Ensuring that your site’s backlinks are of the best quality is just one way to give your site an extra boost when it comes to visibility.

 At WP Engine, we know that SEO is key to your site’s success.
-That’s why our plans include plenty of features that can help you improve your site’s SERP rankings, such as performance optimization tools and access to high-quality themes!
+That’s why our fully managed WordPress hosting and our plans include plenty of features that can help you improve your site’s SERP rankings, such as performance optimization tools and access to high-quality themes!